Module: Page Builder

 }

-Add a supporting service
+Add a new .NET service

 Make sure that any methods you include in your view model classes are simple, with only basic data transformation at most.